-significantly fewer than would be expected in terms of their overall representation in the University's Workforce.
+4 Underrepresentation occurs when minorities and/or women are located in job groups in numbers significantly fewer than would be expected in terms of their overall representation in the University's Workforce.

-- 6) Employment will not be denied because of an applicant's pregnancy (The Pregnancy Disc.
+- 2) Employment advertising contains no sex or gender bias and contains the words "SIUE is an equal opportunity employer." - 3) Employment policies and practices apply equally to either gender. - 4) Fringe benefits are accorded equally, regardless of gender. - 5) Wages and salaries are set on the basis of job content and responsibility and not gender. - 6) Employment will not be denied because of an applicant's pregnancy (The Pregnancy Disc.
 Act of 1978). - 7) Personnel actions are not based upon general assumptions about employment characteristics of women, nor on stereotyped characterizations of the sexes, nor on arbitrary preferences of hiring personnel. - 8) The University will consider women and men for all jobs unless sex is a bona fide occupation qualification.